 If you manage an online store and haven’t previously looked in to cart abandonment statistics, you may be in for a surprise.
-Conversion specialists SaleCycle report that an average of 76.8% of customers abandoned their baskets instead of purchasing in the 4th quarter of 2016 from a study focusing on 500 leading global brands.
+Conversion specialists SaleCycle report that an average of 79.17% of customers abandoned their baskets instead of purchasing in the 4th quarter of 2018 from a study focusing on 500 leading global brands across the 5 leading industry sectors – Retail, Fashion, Travel, Finance and Airlines.

 In other words, for every order that these sites receive, three other customers leave items in their basket without completing their order.